Academic Information and Policies (alphabetical)

 A number of courses at Concordia by design extend beyond one semester (e.g. internships, practica, and research).
 At the end of the first semester, the instructor will grant a grade of Course In Progress (CIP).
 The CIP can be used for up to six months, with a final grade granted at the end of that time.
 Please note: CIP graded courses are not considered toward student enrollment for subsequent terms.

 The course numbering system describes the level of experience and difficulty of each course.
 Course numbers 100 to 299 are considered lower division courses, generally geared towards freshmen and sophomores.
 Courses numbered 300 to 499 are upper division courses, and designed for juniors and seniors pursuing a major and its supporting courses.
 While some 300 and 400 level courses may not list any prerequisites, advisors work with students to ensure enrollment in courses in a sequence that enables greatest success.

-Graduate courses carry a 500 or 600 number.
+Graduate courses carry a 500, 600, or 700 number, this includes Law and Doctoral courses.
 Courses in the 800 sequence are awarded limited graduate seminar credit, and are designed to meet professional development needs.
 Continuing Education courses, awarded CEUs only, will carry the CEU prefix.